 Luckily, some of these pitfalls can be mitigated with a little extra effort.
 Organizations can ensure they engage and attract women donors by devoting time and energy to better understanding outreach practices and effective illustration of impact, offering meaningful opportunities for engagement outside of financial support, including leadership roles, and allocating resources to researching and implementing best practices, such as taking the time to survey current stakeholders.

 CCS Fundraising is a strategic fundraising consulting firm that partners with nonprofits for transformational change.
 Members of the CCS team are highly experienced and knowledgeable across sectors, disciplines, and regions.
-With offices throughout the United States and the world, our unique, customized approach provides each client with an embedded team member for the duration of the engagement.
 To access our full suite of perspectives, publications, and reports, visit our insights page.
 To learn more about CCS Fundraising’s suite of services, click here.

 About the Author